thobani-dev27/RHCSA-practice/RHCSA-Exam-Guide.md

 ### Q5.
 Create Users, Groups, and Group Memberships

 > Group: sysadmin.
-Users: ntombi, thapelo (sysadmin secondary group), tomas (no shell, not in sysadmin).
+Users: ntombi, thapelo (sysadmin secondary group), thomas (no shell, not in sysadmin).
 All passwords: atenorth

 ```bash
 # Step 1: Create the sysadmin group